-UCode’s curriculum was developed in partnership with Cornell University faculty.
+UCode’s curriculum was developed in partnership with faculty at leading universities.
 UCode and E-Cornell have developed a set of online assessment tools and offer a certification program through E-Cornell.

 We offer a progressive curriculum that starts with early learners (ages 6-8) with a focus on visualization, motor skills, problem solving and fun.
 Our Python program for students ages 9-12 builds computational thinking foundations while learning to code in Python.
 For teens we offer web development (HTML/CSS and JS) and in 2020 will launch AP Comp Science prep course.

 We are a membership based program where you pay a monthly membership subscription for 4 classes a week of 90 minutes duration.
 The subscription amount is set to reflect the economics of the location.